ThibaultRa/test/README.rst

 associated with a search engine plugged upon.

 This project is build on Scrapy.
-It is a fast high-level web crawling and web scraping framework, used to crawl websites and extract structured data from their pages.
+It is a fast high-level web crawling and web scraping framework writeen in Python and used to crawl websites and extract structured data from their pages.
 It can be used for a wide range of purposes, from data mining to monitoring and automated testing.

 For more information including a list of features check the Scrapy homepage at: https://scrapy.org